Bassadanza/java-junior/README.md

 - Default modifiers for fields and methods
 - Static and default (defender) methods

-## Course Project Iteration 06: OOD Logger Library reached
+## Course Project Iteration 06: OOD logger Library reached
 - FR: presentation changes and sink changes
 - Refactor to Polymorphic Commands and Appenders